Kenya troops fight on beaches in assault on Somali rebel city

 Residents reported fighting near the beach earlier on Friday, about 4 km (2.5 miles) outside the city, as military helicopters hovered overhead.

-Many streets were deserted.
-Some masked men looked on from windows and balconies and the militants appeared to be in control of at least some entrances into the city.
+Locals said businesses were closed and many streets were deserted.
+Some masked men looked on from windows and balconies.

-Rukia Jelle, a mother of five, said she could hear "deafening shells" and jets flying overhead.

-Residents said Kenyan and Somali troops had advanced to a university campus just to the north of Kismayu and shells had rained down on the presidential palace, an al Shabaab base.
+"We can hear deafening shells and the town looks dead.
+We don't know where to go, the jets are now flying over," said Rukia Jelle, who was watching the scene outside her home with her five children.

 Al Shabaab, which counts foreign al Qaeda-trained fighters among its ranks, is seen as one of the biggest threats to stability in the east and Horn of Africa.
 It has received advice from al Qaeda's leadership, counter-terrorism experts say.

+The group flourished in south-central Somalia in the wake of an unpopular Ethiopian incursion in late 2006 to rout another Islamist administration, installing order and endearing itself to large pockets of the population.

+But their draconian measures, including amputations and beheadings, as well as the decision to block international aid during the famine last summer, cost them support.

-Western states have poured money into stabilising Somalia for years, unnerved by a rising tide of Islamic militancy.
+Western nations have for years poured money into stabilising Somalia, unnerved by a rising tide of Islamic militancy.

 Those efforts seem to have paid dividends in the past year.

-AMISOM has driven the militants out of key urban strongholds, an EU naval force is clamping down on piracy, and a new president was elected in what appeared to be a largely corrupt-free process earlier this month.
+An internationally-funded peacekeeping force has driven the militants out of key urban strongholds, an EU naval force is clamping down on piracy, and a new president was elected in a largely corrupt-free process earlier this month.

 There have also been targeted drone strikes against senior militant commanders.
 Kenya deployed troops inside Somalia last October, blaming the militants for attacks on Kenyan soil.